Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Method

 Note that the construction of the Pauli allowed states is a key problem for many-cluster systems.
-Many algorithms have been formulated (see, for example, \cite{1977PThPS..62...90H}, \cite{1980PThPh..63..895F}, \cite{1988PThPh..80..663K},) to construct and to select Pauli allowed states.
+Many algorithms have been formulated (see, for example, \cite{1977PThPS..62...90H, 1980PThPh..63..895F, 1988PThPh..80..663K},) to construct and to select Pauli allowed states.

-Actually (In fact), in our hands we have two different discrete representations of the Schr\"{o}dinger equation.
-The first representation is the oscillator basis representation and will be referred as $n-$ representation.
-The second representation is formed by eigenvalues of the norm kernel matrix and will be referred as $\alpha-$representation.
-It is necessary to recall that both representations are related by the orthogonal matrix $\left\Vert U_{n}^{\alpha}\right\Vert $.
+Actually, we have two different discrete representations of the Schr\"{o}dinger equation.
+The first representation is the oscillator basis representation and will be referred as the $n-$ representation.
+The second representation is formed by eigenvalues of the norm kernel matrix and will be referred as the $\alpha-$representation.
+We recall that both representations are related by the orthogonal matrix $\left\Vert U_{n}^{\alpha}\right\Vert $.

-In the $\alpha-$representation \ the set of equations (\ref{eq:M10}) is transformed to the form
+In the $\alpha-$representation, the set of equations (\ref{eq:M10}) is transformed to the form

 where